insure logo

 Insurers can cancel or refuse to renew policies if they have a legitimate business reason to do so, according to Jeff Raizner, partner at Raizner Slania, a Houston-based law firm that specializes in insurance litigation.

-The legal reasons for an insurer to drop you vary slightly by state.
-But a few of the legitimate reasons why an insurance company might drop your homeowners insurance policy include:
+The legal reasons for an insurer to drop you vary slightly by state, and there are only a few reasons that an insurance company can cancel your policy in the middle of the term.
+They are generally limited to:

 Missed payments